coderefinery/mma/_episodes/02-overview.md

 The source code implements three functions `factorial()`, `ts_sin()` and `ts_cos()`. `factorial()` returns the factorial of an integer N.
-N is given as an argument to the function. `ts_sin()` and `ts_cos()` are approximations of trigonometric functions sine and cosine implemented as taylor series.
+N is given as an argument to the function. `ts_sin()` and `ts_cos()` are approximations of the trigonometric functions sine and cosine implemented as taylor series.
 Their arguments are the angle and the number of terms in the taylor series.
 In the example only `ts_sin()` and `ts_cos()` will be callable from the python interpreter.
-Though, these functions will be renamed as `sin()` and `cos()`, taking two arguments.
+Though, these functions will be renamed on the Python side as `sin()` and `cos()`, taking two arguments.

 ### Cython

-There is several ways to a library with the use of Cython.
+There is several ways to build a library with the use of Cython.
 We will demonstrate how to do it with CMake.
-The other prefered way would be with the use of distutils.
-How to build with `distutils` is shown also be low.
+The other preferred way would be with the use of `distutils`.
+How to build with `distutils` is also shown be low.

-You will need to clone a git repository for having all the necessary files for the demonstratino
+You will need to clone a git repository:

 ```bash
 $ git clone https://github.com/blindij/python-ctools-demo.git --recursive